KaramAlmnajed/karamalmnajed/README.md

 > "Data is the new oil.
 It’s valuable, but if unrefined it cannot really be used.
 It has to be changed into gas, plastic, chemicals, etc., to create a valuable entity that drives profitable activity; so must data be broken down, analyzed for it to have value." – Clive Humby

 ## 📫 Let's Connect
 I’m always open to networking with other professionals, collaborating on new projects, or simply discussing the latest trends in data science.
-Feel free to reach out via [LinkedIn](#) or [email](mailto:youremail@example.com).
+Feel free to reach out via LinkedIn or Email